abuiles/ember-101/hands-on.md

 Do we always require an item controller?
-No, for example we didn't use one in **Friends Index**, is a good idea to use them when we want to do something extra in the context of every object, in that way we separate responsibilities and can test for example the item controllers on isolation of its father, it also help us to keep our controllers cleaner.
+No, for example we didn't use one in **Friends Index**, is a good idea to use them when we want to do something extra in the context of every object, in that way we separate responsibilities and can test the item controllers on isolation of its father, it also help us to keep our controllers cleaner.

 ## Implementing auto save.